 - Missing date of birth or USCIS number in Section 1

-- Failure to date Sections 1 or 2 — or missing employee signature date
+- Failure to date in Sections 1 or 2, or leaving out the employee’s signature date

 - Missing employment start date or employer title in Section 2

-- Preparer/translator errors in Supplement A (missing name, address, signature, or date)
+- Errors in Supplement A for preparer/translator (missing name, address, signature, or date)

-- Failure to enter a rehire date in Supplement B
+- Forgetting to put in a rehire date in Supplement B

-- Remote verification box left unchecked in Section 2 or Supplement B
+- Leaving the remote verification box empty in Section 2 or Supplement B

-- Electronic I-9 system deficiencies — flawed audit trails or e-signature protocols now fall on the employer
+- Problems with electronic I-9 systems, weak audit trails, or e-signature rules now fall on the company

 Financial Stakes: The 2026 Penalty Scale

-Penalties for paperwork violations are adjusted annually for inflation.
-For 2026, fines for a single Form I-9 can range from approximately $281 to over $2,800.
-For a company with 100 employees, a systemic error (like forgetting to include titles in Section 2) could result in a six-figure liability in a single afternoon.
+Paperwork fines are adjusted annually according to inflation.
+In 2026, penalties for a single Form I-9 can run from about $281 to over $2,800.
+For a company with 100 employees, a single repeated mistake (such as omitting titles in Section 2) could result in six-figure costs in a single visit.

 | Violation Type | 2026 Treatment | Grace Period |